massalabs/massa/docs/smart-contracts/getting-started.rst

            If your node is not installed yet follow the steps : https://github.com/massalabs/massa/wiki/install

     .. collapse:: About your wallet :
-        (be sure your node is running, if not follow : https://github.com/massalabs/massa/wiki/run) To create a wallet follow this tutorial : https://github.com/massalabs/massa/wiki/wallet You will need coins to deploy the smart contrat, send your `address` to the faucet bot in the "testnet-faucet" channel of our Discord (https://discord.com/invite/massa).
+        (Be sure your node is running, if not follow : https://github.com/massalabs/massa/wiki/run) To create a wallet follow this tutorial : https://github.com/massalabs/massa/wiki/wallet You will need coins to deploy the smart contrat, send your `address` to the faucet bot in the "testnet-faucet" channel of our Discord (https://discord.com/invite/massa).